Meghadri-tech/IEM-IIFR-internship-project/README.md

 ## 🤝 Acknowledgements

-Developed as part of an academic project under the **Department of Basic Science and Humanities**, Institute of Engineering & Management (IEM), Kolkata in collaboration with IEM Institute of Fundamental Research ( IIFR )
+Developed as part of an academic project under the **Department of Basic Science and Humanities**, Institute of Engineering & Management (IEM), Kolkata, in collaboration with IEM Institute of Fundamental Research ( IIFR )

 I am especially grateful to the professors of my institution for their invaluable guidance, constructive feedback, and continuous encouragement throughout the development of this project.
 Their mentorship played a crucial role in shaping the project and ensuring its successful completion.